A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: Introduction

+\begin{mainthm} There exists a constant $N$ such that the restriction of $\Upsilon$ to $\HT_{N}$ is $1/2$-H\"older continuous. \end{mainthm} All the above mentioned consequences apply to maps that are infinitely renormalizable in the sense of Inou and Shishikura, and the above theorem will be no exception.
+Indeed, we will prove a stronger statement, see Theorem~\ref{thm:map} in Section~\ref{subsec:map}.

-The proof is divided into two parts.
-We first prove a form of Lipschitz dependence of the Inou-Shishikura renormalization of $f$ with respect to $f\in\IS$.
+The proof has two flavors, an analytic and an arithmetic.
+In the analytic part, we prove a form of Lipschitz dependence of the Inou-Shishikura renormalization of $f$ with respect to $f\in\IS$.
 More precisely, it is Lipschitz in the direction of the nonlinearity of $f$, but it is only Lipschitz with respect to a modified distance defined by $ds = |d\alpha|\times \big| \log|\alpha| \big|$ in the direction of rotation.
-This involves techniques developed by the first author in \cite{Ch10-I,Ch10-II} and utilizes some classical results in the theory of quasi-conformal mappings \cite{Ahl63,Leh76}.
-We then deduce H\"older continuity of an extension of $\Upsilon$ to $\IS$, using boundedness of $\Upsilon$ and applying the renormalization operator infinitely many times.
+This involves the analytic techniques developed by the first author in \cite{Ch10-I,Ch10-II}.
+In the arithmetic part, we deduce H\"older continuity of an extension of $\Upsilon$ to $\IS$, using boundedness of $\Upsilon$ and applying the renormalization operator infinitely many times.
 This argument is very much in the spirit of \cite{MMY97}, and involves arithmetic estimates on the continued fraction that we reproduce here.

-Because modified continued fractions are better suited to the Inou-Shishikura renormalization, we will replace the function $Y$ by a variant defined using the modified continued fraction instead of the classical ones, see Section~\ref{sec:mcf}.
-The difference of these two $Y$ functions being $1/2$-H\"older continuous, the statement of the main theorem is equivalent with either one.
+While the techniques used in this paper restrict the set of parameters that we can address, it is widely believed that there should be an analogous notion of renormalization scheme with similar qualitative features for which there is no assumption to make on the rotation number.
+So the arguments developed here might eventually be applied to the general case.
+On the other hand, a wide range of dynamical behaviors are present in the class of maps discussed here since irrational numbers of significant types, such as bounded type, Brjuno, non-Brjuno, Herman, non-Herman, and Liouville, are present in $\HT_{N}$.

 The article is divided as follows.
 Section~\ref{S:Intro} is the present introduction.
-In Section~\ref{sec:mcf}, we recall modified continued fractions, Yoccoz's versions $Y=Y_1$ and $Y=Y_{1/2}$ of the Brjuno sum, and make comments on different definitions of high type numbers.
+In Section~\ref{sec:mcf}, we recall modified continued fractions, the Brjuno functions $B=B_1$ and $B=B_{1/2}$, and make comments on different definitions of high type numbers.
 In Section~\ref{sec:prelim}, we recall the Inou and Shishikura class of maps $\IS$, and the renormalization theorem.
 In Section~\ref{S:lipschitz}, we study the dependence of the renormalization on the data.
 In Section~\ref{sec:arn}, we use renormalization to prove H\"older continuity of $\Upsilon$.